-Beginning Braille is a supplementary curriculum that is EBAE and UEB compatible.
+Beginning Braille is a supplementary curriculum that is UEB compatible.
 It is not a full reading program but it includes several lesson plans and resources that will round out braille instruction from other programs such as The Mangold Developmental Program of Tactile Perception and Braille Letter Recognition or Patterns.
 It is intended to be used by VI teachers looking for additional practice exercises for their braille readers.

 Beginning Braille is comprised of 6 levels that include exercises for tracking, letter discrimination, reversals, and more.
 The levels may be used separately or in conjunction with other levels.